 After loading the trailer, weigh the trailer and then the tongue, separately, to see if the weights are proper.
-If they are not, adjustments might be made by moving some items around in the trailer.
+If they are not, adjustments might be made by moving some items around in the trailer vehicle and trailer fully loaded for the trip including the weight of the trailer tongue.
+If using a weight distributing hitch, make sure not to exceed the RGAWR before applying the weight distribution spring bars.